 Most importantly, of those posts which were my own, I was not getting any clicks at all.
 My analytics was telling me this.

 If people do not click through and read your content or check out the product you are promoting through your website or affiliate link, then they cannot purchase from you.
 As someone who wishes to make money online, this is a critical point.

 What is my goal?

 I considered the goal of my Pinterest profile and what I hope to achieve in the future.

 As part of my overall Social Media strategy, I wrote a page on my blog describing my Pinterest profile and what I hoped to achieve.
 I added the name of this page on my Pinterest profile bio.
-As I was unable to add a link, I just hope that anyone considering my profile will copy it and paste into google.

 I looked at whether or not I was just going to pin a ton of photos and try and achieve a large following just to look good.
 This could show a great following to potential companies to attempt to get them to consider me as an affiliate.